zakymzn/zakymzn/README.md

-### Hi there 👋 I'm Zaky.
+### Hi there 👋 I'm Zaky

-Fresh graduate with a bachelor’s degree in informatics from Universitas Amikom Yogyakarta.
-Experienced in developing front-end web and mobile applications using tools such as React.js, TailwindCSS, and Flutter.
+Experienced Frontend Developer who builds web-based applications using modern technologies such as Vue.js and React.js.
+Focusing on user needs by prioritizing responsiveness, scalability, maintainability, and performance to deliver a meaningful user experience.
+I thoroughly enjoy the process of slicing UI designs into code and turning them into reliable digital products.
+I am still learning and developing my skills to grow as a professional software developer.

-- 📫 How to reach me: mamurzakynurrokhman@gmail.com
+- 📫 How to reach me: <mamurzakynurrokhman@gmail.com>

 ### Favorite Programming Language